Third row of seats in Model S (child seats)

-In principle, the rear-facing child seats can be retrofitted in the Model S. However, a special version of the rear seat must be installed for this purpose, in whose anchorages the child seats can engage.
+Theoretically, the rear-facing child seats can be retrofitted in the Model S. However, a special version of the rear seat must be installed for this purpose, in whose anchorages the child seats can engage.
 Furthermore, a reinforcement of the rear bumper is necessary, which was automatically installed ex works only until 13 February 2013.
 For vehicles with a later production date, retrofitting is apparently possible (see technical details further down in this article).

-Before buying used child seats, you should always check with the Service Center whether they can be installed in your own Model S. Retrofitting the seats or the reinforcements is not possible in all vehicles.
+Before buying used child seats, you should always check with the Service Center whether they can be installed in your Model S. Retrofitting the seats or the reinforcements is not possible in all vehicles.
 In some cases it was apparently even necessary to get a California approval.
 If you buy the seats used, you have to calculate an additional installation cost of about 650 EUR by Tesla (price for the seats not included).
 The easiest and cheapest way to get the child seats is to buy a used Model S that already has this equipment.
-Via the EV-CPO website, for example, you can directly search for such vehicles (under “Column Selector”, activate the option “Rear Facing Seats”).
+Via the EV-CPO website, for example, you can directly search for such vehicles (under “Column Selector”, activate the option “Rear-Facing Seats”).

 By reinforcing the rear part of the vehicle, Tesla had also advertised greater safety at the time.
 Of course, with more reinforcement in the vehicle, the safety of all occupants in a rear-end collision accident is better.

 - Two more seats in the Model S (although not fully fledged).